 Sustaining the natural world, keeping life on earth

 Protecting the planet from further warming helps maintain the fragile balance of nature that sustains life on earth.
-By containing climate change, we safeguard the ecosystems which connect plants and animals and also provide what humans need to live – from clean air and water to drink, via healthy food and the soil to grow it in, the pollination of new crops and nutrition for livestock to, ultimately, the natural breakdown of waste.
+Intact ecosystems are extremely important to climate change mitigation and adaptation - consider that two thirds of all man-made greenhouse gas emissions since the Industrial Revolution have been stored in either the oceans or plants and soils.1 By containing climate change, we safeguard the ecosystems which connect plants and animals and also provide what humans need to live – from clean air and water to drink, via healthy food and the soil to grow it in, the pollination of new crops and nutrition for livestock to, ultimately, the natural breakdown of waste.

 As a philanthropist or social investor interested in environmental issues, you can make an impact in many ways.
 You can support schemes that help conserve biodiversity and strengthen nature’s ability to sustain itself, such as sustainable forest management, greener farming practices, the restoration of peatlands, or the protection of coastal wetlands.
 You can also fund initiatives that make cities greener, from parks to green roofs and vertical gardens.

 Accelerating the transition to renewable energies is key to halting the environmental decline brought on by carbon pollution.
 At the same time, the move to green energy has to be pursued carefully where land is needed for biogas, wind or solar energy farms.
 As a climate philanthropist, you can support research, policy initiatives and energy projects that put these environmental aspects centre-stage in the pursuit of alternative energies.
 Further options are to focus on environmental education and public awareness campaigns that highlight the need to protect humanity’s most valuable resource – nature.

 The EIA is an NGO conducting investigations into international wildlife and forest crimes.
 They use their campaigning experience to put climate change on the global agenda.